On the moderate deviation principles in the sparse multi-type Erd\H{o}s R\'enyi random graph: Proofs of the moderate deviation principle in the supercritical case

-By using Proposition~\ref{asymp}, we can obtain the limit of the first term in the right-side of the inequality above.
-The limit superior of the second term comes from the moderate deviation principle of the sequence $\sum_{i=1}^{N(nZ_n)}X_i^n$ in Proposition~\ref{MDPcppp}.
-Combining with the assumption $(\mu^n_r-c^n_r)-(\mu_r-c_r)=O(\frac{1}{\sqrt{n}}+\frac{a_n^2}{n})$, we have the upper bound,
+The limit of the first term on the right-hand side is determined by Proposition~\ref{asymp}.
+The superior limit of the second term is obtained from the moderate deviation principle for the sequence $\sum_{i=1}^{N(nZ_n)}X_i^n$, as stated in Proposition~\ref{MDPcppp}.
+By combining these limits and utilizing the fact that $(\mu^n_r-c^n_r)-(\mu_r-c_r)=O\left(\frac{1}{n}\right)$, we derive the desired upper bound:

 \end{proof}